IRS Provides Eagerly Awaited Employee Retention Credit Payments

 While there’s no action required of taxpayers at this time, those who have not received funds but believe their claims are improper may still withdraw their claims for refund.

-The IRS is also considering reopening the Voluntary Disclosure Program for employers who believe they were improperly advised by a solicitor and would like to return their funds.
+The IRS has reopened the voluntary disclosure program for employers who believe they were improperly advised by a solicitor and would like to return their funds

 How we can help